 In June 2019, Mr. Costanzo managed the sale of the Estate of Oleg Cassini which combined property from Mr. Cassini’s Gramercy Park townhouse and his historic Oyster Bay mansion.
 With over 1000 visitors to the home over a three day exhibition, all 750 lots were sold in the “white glove” auction which included much Kennedy memorabilia from the Camelot years, old master paintings, antique furniture, and a world record was set for a suit of armor sold in the United States.

 Born into an auction family, Mr. Costanzo has been surrounded by auctions his entire life.
-While at Reed College in Portland, Oregon, he completed his Art History thesis on the Civil War photography of Mathew Brady and Alexander Gardner.
-Mr. Costanzo continued his education at Sothebys Institute in New York, earning a Masters Degree in American Fine and Decorative Arts, and he wrote his dissertation on the Civil War paintings of American artist Eastman Johnson.
+Mr. Costanzo attended the Peddie School and Reed College in Portland, Oregon, where he completed his Art History thesis on the Civil War photography of Mathew Brady and Alexander Gardner.
+Mr. Costanzo continued his education at Sotheby's Institute in New York, earning a Masters Degree in American Fine and Decorative Arts, and wrote his dissertation on the Civil War paintings of American artist Eastman Johnson.

 Prior to Doyle, Mr. Costanzo began his career in 2007 at the rare books auction house Bloomsbury, where he rose through the ranks from junior cataloguer to specialist and conducted thirty sales as principal auctioneer.